Charting the new physics through one-loop effects in the muon magnetic dipole moment: Contributions to for the canonical interactions

 Similarly, the contributions in the preferred chiral basis can be expressed as \footnote{Note that the parameterization is invariant under the transformations of $y_L\leftrightarrow y_R$, $y_L\leftrightarrow (y_R)^{\ast}$, and so on, which is a consequence of the $\mc{C},\mc{P},\mc{T}$ symmetry of the dipole operator $\bar{\mu}\sigma^{\mu\nu}\mu F_{\mu\nu}$.}

+Again, $\sum_S$ and $\sum_V$ represent sum over all the possible scalar and vector mediated interactions.
 The subscripts different from the $CP$ basis are to identify the chiral basis.
 Here, the subscripts $``LL\,"$ and $``LR\,"$ represent the contributions with chiral flips in the external muon line and internal fermion line, respectively.
 As we can see, contributions to $(g-2)_\mu$ are determined by the Yukawa (gauge) coupling, the scalar (vector) mediator mass, and the fermion mass.
 In this manuscript, we do not take into account the width of particles.
 In Ref. \cite{Crivellin:2022gfu}, the authors describe the width effects characterized by the K\"all\'en--Lehmann representation spectral function.

-Using the relations in Eq. \eqref{eqn:sim:rep1} and Eq. \eqref{eqn:sim:rep2}, we can derive the identities between the $CP$ and chiral basis integrals.
+Using the relations in Eqs. \eqref{eqn:sim:rep1} and \eqref{eqn:sim:rep2}, we can derive the identities between the $CP$ and chiral basis integrals.

 or equivalently,

 All the scalar and vector mediated loop integrals are functions of $(m_{\mu},m_f,m_S)$ and $(m_{\mu},m_f,m_V)$, respectively.
 During our computations of $(g-2)_{\mu}$, the amplitude and tensor integrals are simplified with the help of FeynCalc \cite{Mertig:1990an, Shtabovenko:2016sxi, Shtabovenko:2020gxv}.
 The amplitude in the SM is also checked by the FeynArts \cite{Hahn:2000kx}.